rizdaprasetya/mt-alt-doc/en/core-api/credit-card.md

 <summary><b>Maven</b></summary>
 <article>

-If you're using Maven as the build automation tool for your project, follow the steps given below.
+If you are using Maven as the build automation tool for your project, follow the steps given below.
 1. Add JCenter repository to your build definition.

 2. Add the dependency to your project's build definition (pom.xml) as shown below.

 ```xml
 <repositories>